Beginner Guide of Cryptography (Part 1)

 - Hash

-Symmetric: Symmetric encryption’s job is to take readable data, scramble it to make it unreadable, then unscramble it again when it’s needed.
-It’s generally fast, and there are lots of good encryption methods to choose from.
-The most important thing to remember about symmetric encryption is that both sides—the encrypter, and the decrypter—need access to the same key.
+Symmetric encryption takes readable data, scrambles it to make it unreadable, then unscrambles it again when needed.
+It generally operates quickly, and many good encryption methods are available.
+The most important thing to remember about symmetric encryption is that both sides—the encrypter and the decrypter—need access to the same key.

-Asymmetric: Asymmetric encryption also takes readable data, scrambles it, and unscrambles it again at the other end, but there’s a twist: a different key is used for each end.
+Asymmetric encryption also takes readable data, scrambles it, and unscrambles it again at the other end, but there’s a twist: each end uses a different key.
 Encrypters use a public key to scramble the data, and decrypters use the matching private (secret) key on the other end to unscramble it again.

-Hash: Hashing is what is actually happening when you hear about passwords being “encrypted”.
+Hashing is what is actually happening when you hear about passwords being “encrypted”.
 Strictly speaking, hashing is not a form of encryption, though it does use cryptography.
 Hashing takes data and creates a hash out of it, a string of data with three important properties : the same data will always produce the same hash, it’s impossible to reverse it back to the original data, given knowledge of only the hash, it’s infeasible to create another string of data that will create the same hash (called a “collision” in crypto parlance). hash is to authenticate otherwise clearly-transmitted data using a shared secret (effectively, a key.)
-The hash is generated from the data and this secret so that only the data and the hash are visible; the shared secret is not transmitted and it thus becomes infeasible to modify either the data or the hash without such modification being detected.
+The system generates the hash from the data and this secret so that only the data and the hash are visible; the system does not transmit the shared secret, making it infeasible to modify either the data or the hash without detecting such modification.

 Now, there are very simple methods to achieve cryptography in our day to day life so that our data sharing can be done securely.